 Two methods which are often used to guess the underlying value of a stock are the discounted cash flow analysis and the dividend discount model.
 Since ownership of a stock is a claim on future earnings, discounting that cash into the future is one way to get a hold on what a stock is ‘worth’ according to your estimates.

-This calculator uses analyst growth estimates, earnings, and dividends information from Yahoo!
-Finance to fill in information for the stock you are interested in evaluating.
+This calculator uses analyst growth estimates, earnings, and dividends information from the Yahoo!
+Finance YQL API to fill in information for the stock you are interested in evaluating.
 We use a two stage dividend discount model and a two stage discounted cash flow calculator to give a ‘fair value’ for your stock.

 So, here’s another must bookmark DQYDJ investment calculator.
 Here are the rest.

 How to use the Discounted Cash Flow and Dividend Discount Model Calculator

 Enter a ticker in the ‘DDM/DCF Stock Valuation Calculator‘ form, hit ‘Populate Fields’, check the values are correct in the ‘Valuations Options‘ Form and hit the ‘Calculate’ button.
 According to your assumptions (or the defaults), the values for the Dividend Discount Model Price and Discounted Cash Flow Price will pop in below.